Stan0033/Round-Robin-Chess-Tournament-Manager/README.md

 # Round-Robin-Chess-Tournament-Manager
 manage your chess tournament.
-A round-robin tournament is a chess tournament where each player plays every otehr player exactly once.
+A round-robin tournament is a chess tournament where each player plays every other player exactly once.

 start .exe from \bin\Debug\net6.0-windows